Questioning Reality 2025

 About the Conference:

 In a world where technology is rapidly shaping our perceptions of reality, the “Questioning Reality” conference seeks to delve into the intricate interplay between social interactions and mediated environments.
 Hosted at the Data Sciences Institute space at the University of Toronto, the event will feature a series of engaging discussions, presentations, and networking opportunities aimed at shaping a social interaction-informed agenda for the next research cycle on VR.
-The conference will also serve as a launchpad for writing a “Debates in Digital Media” edition on Virtual Reality.
-Conference invitees will also have the opportunity to form collaborative teams to apply for $10k in research project funding to advance the field.

 What to expect: